stoplightio/studio/docs/02-git-credentials.md

 ## Working with Git

-Once this is done, check out our guide on [Common Git Tasks](Basics/04-common-git-tasks.md).
+Once this is done, check out our guide on [Common Git Tasks](Basics/04-common-git-tasks.md) to get pushing, pulling, switching branches and all sorts of other Git magic.